Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "reviewer mark card": Mark this card with a star

+"reviewer more options": Display the menu showing other review options for this card (e.g. flagging the card, suspend/delete/bury, playing audio, etc.)

 "reviewer options menu": Go to the review options menu

 "reviewer pause audio": Pause the audio being played